takamoso/cluestack/README.md

 ### Code

-- [CodeImage](https://codeimage.dev/) - CodeImage is the newest tool to help developers to manage their snippets and create beautiful screenshots of their source code
+- [CodeImage](https://codeimage.dev/) - CodeImage is the newest tool to help developers to manage their snippets and create beautiful screenshots of their source code.
+- **[snappify](https://snappify.com)** - A powerful design tool to animate your code snippets in various ways.

 ### Mockup